 I’ve got a lot of gear for a lot of seasons and rather than try to cram everything into the inside of the van I got a Thule Rooftop carrier and keep a lot of items inside there that wouldn’t easily fit into the van.
 Having the Thule has been a lifesaver and I would have to make a lot of changes to the interior of the van if I decided to get rid of the Thule…..
 I think the golf clubs would have to go.

 I found out about this little half doorstop for the sliding door on the Sprinter Vans

 The sliding door mount can be picked up from the team over at Sprinter Upgrades and at first, I didn’t really see the value in having it on the van.
 But now that I have it it’s become one of my favorite add-ons I’ve put on the van.
 I’ve found that 90% of the time I am sitting in the van I only want to open the sliding door halfway to get some airflow through the van but would like to keep a certain amount of privacy.

-To separate the front of the van and the back I just bought these blackout / insulated curtains from Ikea.
-They do a really good job at blocking out all of the light and also in the winter do a decent job at keeping the heat from the Espar Heater in the back on the van and limiting the heat loss through the front window and windshield.
+In order to separate the front cab area from the living area, I purchased a black curtain from Ikea.
+It also did a decent job at keeping the heat from the Espar Heater in the back of the van and limited the heat loss through the front window and windshield.

 **update since this post I updated all my window covers and curtains and purchased some from a professional upfitter**